 Stats: 17.1 points, 44 percent shooting, 5.2 rebounds, 1.1 assists

 Strengths: He combines good size and athleticism.
 He's a scorer who proved to be a shot-maker in college.
-He can shoot it pretty well and has NBA range, though he's better in spot-up and
+He can shoot it pretty well and has NBA range, though he's better in spot-up and catch-and-shoot situations.

 Weaknesses: Barnes is not the kind of small forward the Warriors typically like since he's not good at creating shots for others.
 He's not the point-forward type and he tends to stick on the perimeter.
 Despite his size, he's not especially physical either -- which doesn't bode well for his defense.

 Fit with Warriors: He's considered the second-best small forward, a position the Warriors need to upgrade.
 And he's an NBA-ready scorer.
 But the Warriors need someone who can create shots for others, and that's not Barnes' game.
 He doesn't significantly boost the team's athleticism either.
 He's a good value pick, and probably the best player available, but he's not exactly what they need to put with the four other starters.
 Would be good off the bench early in his career though.

 PERRY JONES III, Baylor